ponaroth/weather-buddy/README.md

 ![Picture](https://github.com/bhern154/bhern154.github.io/blob/master/banner.jpg)

-# weather-buddy
+# Weather Buddy Android App

-A weather app with virtual pet
+A weather app with virtual pet to keep you company!

+What we used for our app:
+* Weather API
+* Linear Constraints
+* Image View with vectors to display our charager

+# Dean

+# Brian

+# Ashley

+# Margarita

 ## Getting Started